Acquired

 by Euan McCall

 Jorum Studio Firewater is an Extrait de Parfum launched in 2022, created by Euan McCall.
-Firewater opens with Tea, Juniper, Nettle, and Ginger, settles into a heart of Osmanthus and Larch, and dries down to a base of Labdanum, Vetiver, Birch, and Oak.
+Firewater opens with Nettle, Grapefruit, Ginger, and Juniper, settles into a heart of Osmanthus and Larch, and dries down to a base of Oak, Vetiver, Guaiac Wood, and Birch.
 Jorum Studio's Firewater carries an Acquired verdict, a woody-led wear.

 This one is a love-it-or-hate-it affair, a true conceptual art piece in a bottle.
 If you're after something genuinely unique and don't mind smelling like a peaty, smoky bonfire on a windswept coast, then Firewater is your eccentric companion.